hielscherjonas/hielscherjonas.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hey, I am Jonas, a cybersecurity researcher specializing in __Human-Centered Security__.
-I currently work as a Postdoc at [CISPA](https://cispa.de/de) [@MaxLab](https://group.cispa.io/Golla/).
-I received my PhD from [Ruhr University Bochum](https://informatik.rub.de/) in 2024.
+I currently work as a Postdoc at [CISPA](https://cispa.de/en)[@MaxLab](https://group.cispa.io/golla).
+I received my PhD from [Ruhr University Bochum](https://informatik.rub.de/en/) in 2024.

 My research interests include:
-* Human-Centred Security (HCS) research in organizations
+* Human-Centred Security (HCS) Research in Organizations
-* Economics of cybersecurity
+* Economics of Cybersecurity
 * Usable Security
 * Industrial Control System Security

-Please reach out to, if you would like to collaborate in any of those areas.
+Please reach out, if you would like to collaborate in any of those areas.